Sextant-Observed Altitude of the Sun

 Observed sextant height of the sun, image la hauteur observée

-apparent height (Ha) to observed height (Ho):
+apparent altitude (Ha) to observed altitude (Ho):

 In fact, the altitude correction table compiles the three errors mentioned above!